COLORADO FISHING REPORT

 Th river is currently fishable from Pumphouse (and above) down to Dotsero.
 Fishing has been fair to very good depending on the day and the stretch of river you are fishing.
 The balance of fishing conditions favors the good to very good days, with a more difficult day thrown in here and there.

 The fish are no longer only hanging out along the bank.
-Expect to find fish throughout the river.
-When fishing the heavier current, many fish will still be holding tight to the bank, but our guests are catching more and more fish in the softer water 3-4 feet off the bank and even in the middle of the river.
+Expect to find fish throughout the river, especially in the faster, skinny water that browns love in the fall.
+That said, when fishing the heavier current, you will find fish will find fish holding tight to the bank or in the soft pockets along the bans.
 The "fishing on the run" is as good as it gets right now.
 Still, don't overlook the importance of "nosing up" or wade fishing.
-There are fish stacked up in some of the river's eddies, drops, deeper slow seems and ledges right now.
+There are fish stacked up in some of the river's fast moving, shallow pockets and runs.

 We think the most effective technique at the moment is a dry-dropper set-up or a yarn indicator.
-At these flows, a dry fly (or yarn indicator) is better math detecting subtle strikes than a Thingamabobber or an Air-Lock indicator.
-Since we are still getting decent action on the larger dry fly, we recommend using a #10-#12 Chubby Chernobyl and then dropping a few of the nymphs mentioned above off of the Chubby.
+At these flows, and with the subtle strikes we are often seeing, a dry fly (or yarn indicator) is better at detecting strikes than a Thingamabobber or an Air-Lock indicator.
+Both the Air-lock and Thingamabobber will detect the strike but you must trust it; set on anything that looks unusual!
+Since we are still getting decent action on the larger dry fly, we recommend using a #12-#14 Chubby Chernobyl and then dropping a few of the nymphs mentioned above off of the Chubby.

 The streamer bite has been sporadic but it has been good to very good at times.
 The best streamers have been: Black or White Dungeons, Sparkle Minnows in Sculpin,Black or Tan/Yellow Gongas and black or tan Home Invaders.
 The fish seem to want big, lightly colored (cream colored streamers) at the moment.
 But that could change in an instant so come to the party with a good selection of pattens in different sizes and colors.
 Black, of course, is a color you should never leave home without.